mk12/notes4u/notes/sch4u.md

 :   a two-dimensional representation of the compound that shows every atom and the bond lines between them

 condensed structural diagram
-:   like complete diagrams, but hydrogen atoms don't have to be shown individually: write CH~3~ instead of C with —H three times
+:   like complete diagrams, but hydrogen atoms don't have to be shown individually: write CH~3~ instead of C with &mdash;H three times

 line structural diagram
 :   the most compact representation; there is an implied carbon atom at any point where the line ends or bends (vertices and termini), and hydrogen atoms are inferred